 Stating that the key to the mystery of life is contained within every individual, an inspirational guide explains how to use the consciousness to heal painful patterns, enhance creativity and self-love, and identify personal purpose.
 Reprint.

 About the Author

-DR. RON SCOLASTICO is a Transpersonal Psychologist, author, and mystic.
-He has the ability to enter a deep state of consciousness and draw upon a vast source of wisdom that lies outside of ordinary awareness.
-For over 22 years he has been the "voice" for this source of inspiration, often called the guides.
-He is the author of 4 books, including "Healing the Heart, Healing the Body" published by Hay House, and "Doorway to the Soul," published by Scribner.
+DR. RON SCOLASTICO (1938-2013) was a Transpersonal Psychologist, author, and mystic.
+He had the ability to enter a deep state of consciousness and draw upon a vast source of wisdom that lies outside of ordinary awareness.
+For 37 years he has been the "voice" for this source of inspiration, often called the guides.
+He is the author of several books, including "Healing the Heart, Healing the Body" published by Hay House, and "Doorway to the Soul," published by Scribner.
 You can learn more about his work at www.ronscolastico.com